polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 In this task, you will start by configuring operating system on s03-ascs-0 and s03-ascs-1.
 On both VMs, you will mount the 128 GB data disk as NTFS-formatted U: drive.
 On both VMs, you will also disable Windows Defender Firewall with Advanced Security for the domain profile.
 Next, you will implement a Windows Failover Clustering-based cluster named **s03-ascs-cl0** with the IP address of **10.0.1.11** consisting of s03-ascs-0 and s03-ascs-1 Azure VMs.
 Afterwards, you will set up the cluster with a Cloud Witness quorum by using the storage account that was provisioned in the previous exercise when you implemented Azure Files.
 Finally, you will grant permissions to the **s03-ascs-cl0** cluster computer account to create computer objects in the **S03** organizational unit.

-1. Within the Remote Desktop session to the **adPDC** Azure VM, in the Azure portal, navigate to the blade of the **s03-ascs-0** VM and use the **Connect** icon in the toolbar to establish an Remote Desktop session to that VM.
+1. Within the Remote Desktop session to the **adPDC** Azure VM, in the Azure portal, navigate to the blade of the **s03-ascs-0** VM and use the **Connect** icon in the toolbar to start a Remote Desktop session to that VM.
 When prompted to authenticate, sign in with the **CONTOSO\\s03-su** user account you created in the first exercise.

 1. Within the Remote Desktop session to s03-ascs-0 VM, in Server Manager, select the **Local Server** entry, select the **On** link to the right of the **IE Enhanced Security Configuration** label, in the **Internet Explorer Enhanced Security Configuration** dialog box, select both **Off** options, and select **OK**.